MMDisCo: Multi-Modal Discriminator-Guided Cooperative Diffusion for Joint Audio and Video Generation: Methodology

-Similar to the classifier guidance, the first terms in the right-hand side of Eqs. \eqref{eq:joint_score_x} and \eqref{eq:joint_score_y} can be estimated by the two diffusion models independently trained on the modality $x$ and $y$.
-On the other hand, modeling the second terms in the right-hand side is not trivial.
-One can naively construct two additional generative models of $x_t|y_t$ and $y_t|x_t$, and compute the gradient of such models with regard to condition vectors.
-However, training them is difficult due to high dimensionality and requires a large computational cost.
-Instead of training additional high-cost generative models, we train a single lightweight discriminator that distinguishes real pairs of $(x_t, y_t)$ and fake ones generated by pre-trained single-modal base models.
+Similar to the classifier guidance, the first terms in the right-hand side of \cref{eq:joint_score_x,eq:joint_score_y} can be estimated by the two diffusion models independently trained on the modalities $x$ and $y$.
+On the other hand, modeling the second terms on the right-hand side are not trivial.
+One can naively construct two additional generative models of $x_t|y_t$ and $y_t|x_t$ and compute the gradient of such models with regard to condition vectors.
+However, training them is difficult due to high dimensionality and requires a significant computational cost.
+Instead of training additional high-cost generative models, we train a single lightweight discriminator that distinguishes real pairs of $(x_t, y_t)$ from fake ones generated by pre-trained single-modal base models.
 We theoretically show that it is sufficient to compute the gradient of this discriminator to approximate these terms.

 Specifically, we propose to train a discriminator between the joint distribution $q(x_t, y_t)$ and independent distribution $q(x_t)q(y_t)$.
 Let $x' \sim p_\phi(x)$ and $y' \sim p_\psi(y)$ be fake paired samples independently generated by pre-trained diffusion models.
 Here, we denote these diffusion models independently pre-trained by each modality $x$ and $y$ as $\epsilon^{(x)}_\phi$ and $\epsilon^{(y)}_\psi$, where $\phi$ and $\psi$ are the parameters of these models.
 We train a discriminator $D_\theta : x_t, y_t, t \rightarrow [0, 1]$ with the following loss function: